 Music and Art

-From school musical productions to studies in art history, Yorkshire prides itself on the opportunities it offers students to discover their creative talents and practice such fundamental skills as coordination, listening, and teamwork.
+From school musical productions to studies in art history offered in our music and art programs, Yorkshire prides itself on the opportunities it offers students to discover their creative talents and practice such fundamental skills as coordination, listening, and teamwork.

 * Source: Summaries of these findings and studies are reported in a document titled Scientific Research Base for Saxon Math K-12.